kjepo/camelog/README.md

 <a name="caretaker"></a>
 ## Your caretaker

-There should be leaflets in the house with contact information.

-You can contact Trevose Property Management at `07482136198` (main line) or maintenance at `07455271843`
+You can contact Christie at Padstow Prestige Cleaning Services at `07875 371969`, either via WhatsApp och regular phone.

 <a name="overview"></a>
 # 2. Overview of the house